nusenu/ansible-relayor/README.md

 Prometheus Server Requirements (only when using prometheus features of this role)

-- promtool must be installed and in the PATH
+- promtool must be installed on the prometheus server and in the PATH of the root user
-- OS group `prometheus` must exist

 Supported Operating Systems
 ---------------------------